Carolina Groves RB-1

 Project Overview:

-Our client, a thriving development firm, has embarked on an expansive housing project involving the construction of over 500 homes across multiple phases.
-As part of this effort, they have initiated a new phase of the Carolina Groves Community in collaboration with JWC.
-This phase requires a comprehensive array of services, including sitework, grading, and the installation of water, sewer, and stormwater systems.
-The project demands meticulous coordination with multiple contractors and adherence to a tight schedule.
+Our client, a growing development firm, is building more than 500 homes across multiple phases.
+As part of this effort, they launched a new phase of the Carolina Groves community in partnership with JWC.
+This phase includes full sitework, grading, and utility installation in Moncks Corner, covering water, sewer, and stormwater systems, and requires tight coordination with multiple contractors on a demanding schedule.

-A critical aspect of the project is the protection of the surrounding wetlands during construction.
-JWC was able to maintain all of the necessary SWPPP elements while this large construction project progressed.
-This project also involved a 20-inch jack and bore element at depths between 18 and 20 feet, under a culvert and existing ditch to connect the new deep sewer line to an offsite manhole.
-Another essential component was the installation of a 30-inch jack and bore, extending 180 feet beneath Highway 52, to link the new community with the existing 12-inch water service.
+Protecting adjacent wetlands was a critical priority throughout construction.
+JWC maintained all required SWPPP measures while work progressed across the large site.
+The project also involved a 20‑inch jack and bore at depths between 18 and 20 feet, installed beneath a culvert and existing ditch to connect the new deep sewer line to an off‑site manhole.
+In addition, a 30‑inch jack and bore spanning 180 feet under Highway 52 was constructed to tie the new community into an existing 12‑inch water service.

-To accommodate the increased traffic generated by the new community, the South Carolina Department of Transportation (SCDOT) required the addition of several new turn lanes.
-In partnership with Truluck Construction, JWC constructed these lanes, including the widening of Mt.
-Pine Road at its intersection with Highway 52, a deceleration lane from northbound Highway 52 onto Verbena Way, and a turn lane for southbound Highway 52 onto Verbena Way.
-Additionally, berms will be installed along Highway 52, which will be finished with a walking and biking path that will connect to other phases of the larger Carolina Groves project.
+To handle increased traffic generated by the new neighborhood, SCDOT required several new turn lanes.
+In partnership with Truluck Construction, JWC built these improvements, including widening Mt.
+Pine Road at Highway 52, a northbound Highway 52 deceleration lane onto Verbena Way, and a southbound Highway 52 turn lane into Verbena Way.
+Planned berms along Highway 52 will be finished with a walking and biking path that will connect to other phases of the broader Carolina Groves project.

 Challenges & Details:

-Site challenges included moving over 100,000 cubic yards of dirt and materials directly on and off fast moving Highway 52 while maintaining a clean and safe highway per SCDOT standards.
+Site challenges included moving more than 100,000 cubic yards of dirt and materials directly on and off fast‑moving Highway 52 while keeping the roadway clean and safe in accordance with SCDOT standards.

 Want to view more projects?